kukuhsain/SimpleChatAndroid/README.md

 copy-pasting code to your own project.

 The code in this repo is free to use and to modify, for non-commercial and commercial projects.

+## Libraries

+In this project, I use some popular libraries to reduce line of codes, improve readability, improve code quality, and more advantages that the libraries have offered.
+Here are some of the libraries.

+- Android Support Libraries
+- RxJava and RxAndroid
+- Retrofit 2
+- Butterknife
+- Timber
+- Glide

+## Requirements

+- JDK 8
+- Android SDK
+- Android N (API 24)